ory/docs/docs/ecosystem/database.md

 ## SQL (persistent)

-All Ory projects support PostgreSQL and MySQL as first-class citizens.
+All Ory projects support PostgreSQL, MySQL, SQLite and CockroachDB as first-class citizens.

-Ory Hydra additionally supports CockroachDB, but still beta, use it at your own risk!

 ### PostgreSQL